 This combination of humorous fairy tales revealed the dramatic talents of CVCA students of all ages.
 The Pied Piper gave 7-9th graders a chance to stretch themselves to project both humor and poignancy – a difficult task for this age group!
 In The Somewhat True Tale of Robin Hood, students created a host of unique characters that were entertaining and engaging from start to finish.

 The Royal Theatre took on a challenging project with their production of Gilbert and Sullivan’s Pirates of Penzance.
-The production is outrageous, out-sized, over-the-top and just our right silly; yet, it addresses the topic of duty.
-Though delivered with humor, the production can beg the question, “am I taking my duty to Christ seriously, or am I just a “Poor Wandering One?”
+The production is outrageous, out-sized, over-the-top and just out-right silly; yet, it addresses the topic of duty.
+Though delivered with humor, the production can beg the question, “Am I taking my duty to Christ seriously, or am I just a ‘Poor Wandering One?’”

-Audiences Picked Their Poison with Royal Theatre’s production of Arsenic & Old Lace.
-The Royal Theatre presented the comedy thriller Arsenic & Old Lace across three wonderful evenings of side-splitting hilarity.
+Audiences picked their poison with Royal Theatre’s production of Arsenic & Old Lace.
 Audiences thrilled at the high-energy performances and fast-paced antics of the cast.
 The play tells the story of the sweet Brewster sisters, played by Ava Moss and senior Rachel Criswell, as they fill their cellar with bodies of religiously acceptable roomers.
 Their nephew Mortimer (Scott Lentz) discovers what they’ve done and immediately tries to stop them from continuing this “bad habit.”
-But before he can set things straight, he must deal with his two brothers: the escaped criminal Jonathan (Jordan Wear) and the certifiable Teddy (senior Jake Sziraky), who thinks he is Theodore Roosevelt.
+But before he can set things straight, he must deal with his two brothers: the escaped criminal Jonathan (Jordan Wear) and the certifiable Teddy (senior Jake Sziraky) who thinks he is Theodore Roosevelt.
 The perfectly timed comedy was balanced with clever references to classic horror actor Boris Karloff, most famous for his portrayal of Frankenstein.
-Congratulations to the cast and crew for their excellent work on this show!
-We look forward to watching many young actors continue to grow in this program, and are so proud of those seniors who have made a lasting impression through their work in the theatre here at CVCA!
+Congratulations to the cast and crew for their excellent work!

 Director Denita King challenged the cast and crew to create a world of cartoonish proportions, and it was a joy to see the students and staff working together to develop this bright and boisterous production.

-The Royal Theatre proudly presented The Diary of Anne Frank as this year’s fall play.
-The drama depicts two years in the lives of two Jewish families who go into hiding during the Nazi occupation of Holland prior to World War II.
+The Royal Theatre proudly presented The Diary of Anne Frank, a drama that depicts two years in the lives of two Jewish families who go into hiding during the Nazi occupation of Holland prior to World War II.
 The narrative is told from the perspective of Anne, a teenage girl who shares her innermost thoughts with only her private diary.
 The story, at times funny, sad, and touching, depicts the refugees’ struggles, but also celebrates their optimism in the face of tragedy.
 Anne wrote, “I want to go on living even after my death!”
 Through this powerful coming-of-age tale, her greatest wish is truly achieved.

 The cast of 12 Angry Jurors took a break from rehearsing on campus and visited the Stow Municipal Courthouse where they toured the facility and experienced first-hand the judicial process.
-The court administrator, a bailiff, and even Judge Lisa Coates met with the cast to provide background as they prepare the post-courtroom drama for performance.
-The tour included viewing the arraignment of a traffic violation as well as walking the path of prospective jurors as they report for duty.
-After the tour, all 13 cast s, two directors, a stage manager, and the producer packed into the jury deliberation room for a rehearsal.
+The court administrator, a bailiff, and Judge Lisa Coates met with the cast to provide background as they prepared the post-courtroom drama for performance.
+The tour included walking the path of prospective jurors as they report for duty.
+After the tour, all 13 cast members, two directors, a stage manager, and the producer packed into the jury deliberation room for a rehearsal.
 “I threw out the rehearsed staging and just had the ensemble search for natural reasons for the things they say and do in the show,” said director Brandon Davies.
-This experience was beneficial both educationally as well as artistically.
-We are grateful to the staff of the courthouse for their generosity toward us.”
+This experience was beneficial both educationally as well as artistically.”

 Based on the classic film 12 Angry Men, this contemporary update includes roles for both men and women.
-The play follows the jury of murder case through the entire process of deciding whether the defendant is guilty or innocent.
-Each juror brings a unique perspective to the proceedings and as tempers rise, the debate intensifies, and the men and women become twelve angry jurors.
+The play follows the jury of a murder case through the entire process of deciding whether the defendant is guilty or innocent.
+Each juror brings a unique perspective as tempers rise, the debate intensifies, and the men and women become twelve angry jurors.